mantidproject/mantid/docs/source/algorithms/Stitch1DMany-v1.rst

 :ref:`algm-ConvertToHistogram` on workspaces prior to passing them to this algorithm.

+This algorithm is also capable of stitching together matrix workspaces from multiple workspace groups.
+In this case, each group must contain the same number of workspaces.
+The algorithm will stitch together the workspaces in the first group before stitching workspaces from the next group on top of the previous ones.

 Usage
 -----
-**Example - a basic example using Stitch1DMany to stitch two workspaces together.**
+**Example - a basic example using Stitch1DMany to stitch three workspaces together.**

 .. testcode:: ExStitch1DManySimple